 - Reach the highest standard possible

-Therefore, our aim is for our classrooms to be places where we believe:
+Therefore, our aim is for our classrooms to be places where we believe all children: